 Are you allowed to use your elbows or shoulders?
 Or your thigh?

-In this article, we will go through the following to help you better understand if you can in fact use your elbows during a soccer match.
+In this article, we will go through the following to help you better understand if you can use your elbows during a soccer match.
 These include:

 - Can you push in soccer?